arez/arez/README.md

 * Add structure to buildfile to setup annotation processor

+* Make Node implement Disposable.

-* Consider removing Observer from the public API so instead just Disposable is returned from autorun.
+* Consider removing Observer from the public API so instead just Disposable (or Node) is returned from autorun.

 * Add @PreDispose and @PostDispose annotations that can be applied to methods that are called before and after a container is disposed.